-Polycystic Ovarian Syndrome (PCOS) is a genetic, hormone, metabolic, and reproductive disorder which can cause women to experience lifelong issues with obesity, endometrial cancer, type 2 diabetes, liver & cardiovascular disease, severe anxiety and depression, and infertility.
-It’s estimated that in that 1-in-10 women of childbearing age are affected by PCOS, but nearly 50% of those affected go undiagnosed.
+Weight gain, irregular periods, unwanted hair growth, fatigue, acne…these are just a few of the troubling symptoms women living with Polycystic Ovarian Syndrome (PCOS) can experience.
+PCOS is a genetic, hormone, metabolic, and reproductive disorder that is linked to other health concerns including type 2 diabetes, liver & cardiovascular disease, severe anxiety and depression, and more.
+It’s estimated that 1-in-10 women of childbearing age are affected by PCOS, but nearly 50% of those affected go undiagnosed.

-While the root of the causes of PCOS aren’t fully understood, and studies are only now starting to make the connection between genetic triggers and family history of PCOS, the effect is an imbalance of hormones, with those affected showing forms of insulin resistance, and producing higher than normal amounts of male hormones like androgen or testosterone.
-This imbalance causes improper signals to the ovaries which release the egg as a part of normal menstrual cycle, causing severe interruption to normal menstrual function in the form of irregular or skipped periods, and a number of fluid-filled sacs or cysts in the ovaries.
-This is where the “polycystic” comes from, and these complications often result in significant obstacles to fertility for those with PCOS,
+First, let’s dig into the science to understand what’s happening inside the body to cause PCOS.
+While the root causes of PCOS aren’t fully understood, research shows that, in essence, PCOS is caused by an imbalance of hormones.
+Those hormones can affect insulin resistance and produce higher than normal amounts of male hormones like androgen or testosterone.
+This imbalance also causes improper signals to the ovaries.
+The ovaries are responsible for releasing the egg as a part of a normal menstrual cycle, but this hormone imbalance can disrupt normal function leading to irregular or skipped periods and fluid-filled sacs or cysts in the ovaries.
+This is where the term “polycystic” comes from.
+These complications often result in obstacles with fertility for those with PCOS.

-Since the 1700s, scientists have been trying to better understand the causes of this condition, and while this research continues today, so much is still unknown.
-Where strides have been made is in the recognition and diagnosis of symptoms.
+Since the 1700s, scientists have been trying to better understand the causes of this condition.
+(That’s right, we’ve been trying to understand PCOS for more than 300 years!)
+While research continues today, so much is still unknown about this complex condition.
+Importantly, strides have been made in the recognition and diagnosis of symptoms.

 There is no simple test for PCOS, so an open, honest, ongoing dialogue with your doctor is critical toward getting the help you need.
-Your physician will likely start with a review of your family history and discussion of your menstrual cycles and overall health and weight changes.
-From there, depending on your unique symptoms and history, the doctor will move on to a physical examination looking for the outward manifestations of the condition, more on that below, then may move on to recommend more in-depth examinations such as blood tests, ultrasound, or a pelvic exam.
+Your provider will likely start with a review of your family history and discussion of your menstrual cycles and overall health and weight changes.
+From there, depending on your unique symptoms and history, a physical examination may be recommended to identify outward manifestations of the condition (more on that below.)
+In some cases, more in-depth examinations including a blood test, ultrasound, or pelvic exam may be suggested.

-If your doctor assigns a diagnosis of PCOS, additional, ongoing tests will likely be prescribed to evaluate the progression of the condition and to monitor your symptoms.
+If your provider assigns a diagnosis of PCOS, ongoing tests will likely be prescribed to evaluate the progression of the condition and to monitor your symptoms.

-PCOS symptoms seem to manifest around the time of a woman’s first menstrual cycle, and frequently manifest in the following ways:
+PCOS symptoms seem to manifest around the time of a woman’s first menstrual cycle, and frequently appear in the following ways:

 Unfortunately, there is no simple cure for PCOS.
-Getting the help you need with PCOS starts with information and education from your doctor and trustworthy sources like Axia Women’s Health.
-Early recognition of symptoms and diagnosis can have a huge impact on living with the condition and the severity of your symptoms.
+Getting the help you need starts with education.
+If you’re reading this, you’re already on the right path!
+Early recognition of symptoms and diagnosis is key to finding relief sooner.
 While PCOS will manifest differently for each woman affected, approaches to treatment will include a combination of:

-What’s most important is that you do seek help for any questions or concerns you have about PCOS and whether you are affected.
-The sooner the dialog starts, the sooner you can find relief and answers.
+What’s most important is that you do seek help for any questions or concerns you have about PCOS.
+The sooner the dialog starts, the sooner you can find relief.

-Infertility is one of the most common side effects of PCOS and is frequently at the core of diagnosis, but it does not mean that getting pregnant with PCOS isn’t an option!
-Some women are able to conceive naturally with PCOS with the help of treatments ranging from ovulation induction and intrauterine insemination (IUI) to In Vitro Fertilization (IVF).
+Infertility is one of the most common side effects of PCOS and is frequently at the core of diagnosis.
+However, getting pregnant with PCOS is possible!
+Some women are able to conceive naturally with PCOS and some may need the help of treatments ranging from ovulation induction and intrauterine insemination (IUI) to In Vitro Fertilization (IVF).

 For those struggling with fertility conditions relating to PCOS in Pennsylvania, our friends at Sincera Reproductive Medicine have helped so many overcome this obstacle to begin their journey to fertility.

-Similarly, for those in New Jersey who are struggling with fertility issues relating to PCOS, our partners at South Jersey Fertility provide compassionate, expert care that has helped thousands achieve their family building dreams.
+Similarly, for those in New Jersey who are struggling with fertility issues relating to PCOS, our partners at South Jersey Fertility Center and the Fertility Institute of NJ & NY provide compassionate, expert care that has helped thousands achieve their parenthood goals.